E3SM-Project/polaris/docs/developers_guide/ocean/tasks/inertial_gravity_wave.md

 # inertial_gravity_wave

-The `inertial_gravity_wave` test group ({py:class}`polaris.ocean.tasks.inertial_gravity_wave.InertialGravityWave`)
-implements a linear shallow water test case at 4 resolutions (200, 100, 50, and 25 km).
-Here, we describe the shared framework for this test group and the 1 test case.
+The inertial gravity wave test in `polaris.ocean.tasks.inertial_gravity_wave` is a linear shallow water test case at 4 resolutions (200, 100, 50, and 25 km).
+Here, we describe the test case and its framework.

 ## framework

-The shared config options for the `inertial_gravity_wave` test group are described in {ref}`ocean-inertial-gravity-wave` in the User's Guide.
+The config options for the `inertial_gravity_wave` test are described in {ref}`ocean-inertial-gravity-wave` in the User's Guide.

-Additionally, the test group has a shared `forward.yaml` file with a few common model config options related to run duration and default horizontal  and vertical momentum and tracer diffusion, as well as defining `mesh`, `input`, `restart`, and `output` streams.
+Additionally, the test uses a `forward.yaml` file with a few common model config options related to run duration and default horizontal and vertical momentum and tracer diffusion, as well as defining `mesh`, `input`, `restart`, and `output` streams.